fakedrtom/oncogemini/README.md

 usage options:

 ```
-usage: gemini unique [-h] [--minDP INTEGER] [--minGQ INTEGER]
-                     [--specific STRING] [--maxOthers FLOAT]
-                     [--patient STRING] [--samples STRING] [--increase FLOAT]
-                     [--columns STRING] [--filter STRING] [--purity]
-                     [--somatic_only] [--cancers STRING]
-                     db

-positional arguments:
-  db                 The name of the database to be queried.

 optional arguments:
-  -h, --help         show this help message and exit
-  --minDP INTEGER    Minimum depth required in all samples default is 0)
-  --minGQ INTEGER    Minimum genotype quality required in all samples (default
-                     is 0)
   --specific STRING  Identify unique variants that exist only in samples from
                      this comma-separated list
   --maxOthers FLOAT  Specify a maximum sample AF to allow in other samples
                      (default is 0)
-  --patient STRING   Specify a patient to filter (should correspond to a
-                     patient_id in ped file)
-  --samples STRING   Rather than including all samples in filters, a string of
-                     comma-separated specified samples to use (default is
-                     "All")
   --increase FLOAT   Add amount to increase AF filter between unique and other
                      samples (default is 0)
-  --columns STRING   A list of columns that you would like returned (default
-                     is "*", which returns every column)
-  --filter STRING    Restrictions to apply to variants (SQL syntax)
-  --purity           Using purity estimates in ped file, make corrections to
-                     AF to be used
-  --somatic_only     Only include variants that have been marked as somatic
-                     via the set_somatic command
-  --cancers STRING   Restrict results to variants/genes associated with
-                     specific cancer types by entering a comma-separated
-                     string of cancer type abbreviations (see documents for
-                     abbreviations) REQUIRES that db include
-                     civic_gene_abbrevations and/or cgi_gene_abbreviations
 ```
 Citation
 ================